PintoGideon/notes/React/Performance.md

 ```

+### Performance Profiling

+Click on the performance tab, record the activity.
+You will see a flame graph.
+Click shift and scroll to navigate horizontally or vertically.

 ### useMemoize

 Calculations performed within render will be performed every single render, regardless of whether the inputs for the calculations change.